selste/odroid-cluster/README.md

 * Aluminium case to assemble the units acts as a (very substantial) heatsink - You can probably get away with only passive cooling

 ## Software
-Hardkernel provide images based on Ubuntu running Kernel 4.14 ... which is pretty nice, unfortunately there's no headless image based on Ubuntu 18.04 at the time of this writing (June 2018).
+Hardkernel provide images based on Ubuntu running Kernel 4.14 ... which is pretty nice.
-Instead i opted for [Armbian](https://www.armbian.com/) - they provide three images:
+Still, i opted for [Armbian](https://www.armbian.com/) - they provide three images:
 * Armbian Jessie (Kernel 4.9)
 * Armbian Stretch (Kernel 4.9)
 * Armbian Bionic (Kernel 4.9)